 Cestero is certified as a professional in human resources (PHR), as well as attaining the designation of certified professional from the Society for Human Resource Management (SHRM-CP), which recognizes human resource professionals who implement policies on strategies.
 She also serves as the point of contact for staff and stakeholders and performs operational human resource duties.

 Cestero earned a master of arts in industrial organizational psychology from the University of West Florida and a bachelor of arts in psychology from Mount Holyoke College.
-She is currently working toward an MBA at AIC.
+She earned an MBA at AIC in May 2022.

 Vice President for Admissions